Drone Pilots Association Code of Conduct

 1. No pilot will fly any drone without first obtaining proper (a) general aeronautical knowledge; (b) general meteorological knowledge; and (c) general airspace knowledge, as these areas of knowledge are published in the Federal Aviation Administration’s Pilot’s Handbook of Aeronautical Knowledge.

-2. No pilot will fly any drone without first assessing all factors that might affect the safety of the intended flight and will only conduct flights within their level of knowledge, skill and experience, and when the risk of injury to persons or property would be considered minimal to a pilot having the same or greater level of knowledge, skill and experience.
+2. No pilot will fly any drone without first assessing all factors that might affect the safety of the intended flight, and will only conduct flights within their level of knowledge, skill and experience, and when the risk of injury to persons or damage to property would be considered minimal to a pilot having the same or greater level of knowledge, skill and experience.

-3. No pilot will fly any drone without having first ensured that the drone is airworthy, and that they are competent to pilot the drone.
+3. No pilot will fly any drone without having first inspected the drone to ensure that it is in a condition for safe operation, and that they are competent to pilot the drone.

 4. Except as otherwise provided, no pilot will fly any drone